yan-zaretskiy/PartStacker/README.md

 Navigate to `./external/glew/auto`, and run `make`

-Then, back at the root directory, configure and build with CMake
+Then, back at the root directory, configure and build with CMake by running these 2 commands in order

 ```
-cmake . -B build
+cmake --preset Release
-cmake --build build
+cmake --build --preset Release
 ```

 The PartStacker GUI will be an executable called `PartStackerGUI`